Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - Note that the risk depends on the context:
   - e.g. when developing open-source software, more licenses are acceptable.
   - it also depends on how you use a library: it is sometimes needed/a solution to wrap the library in an executable component that can be used by calling, instead of becoming a part of the codebase.
+  - SIG assesses whether a license is generally considered a risk for commercial software.
+Contact an IT lawyer to discuss license risks specifically for the code analyzed as well as the way it will be used.

 ### 7. Handling detected lack of freshness [ROUGH DRAFT]